 - Sign – The inseparable combination of signifier and signified.

 - Signifier – The physical form of the sign as perceived by an individual through the use of one’s senses (or, an image).

 - Signified – The meaning individual associates with a sign

 For example, take the attire worn by gang members (which will be covered later in this article).
 At a surface level, there is nothing remarkable about humans wearing clothes.
-Outside of specialised enclaves, or in the privacy of one’s home, the vast majority of them do at all times.
+Outside of unique environments, or in the privacy of one’s home, the vast majority do at all times.

 Here, the body of the gang member and the worn attire are both signifiers.
 The meaning behind the attire, such as gang affiliation, is signified.
 Together, both designators make a sign, which communicates the distinct myth behind the gang.

 Outside of custom-designed clothing, gang attire is not manufactured or labelled as such.
 Brands commonly used by gangs market their products toward other demographics, such as athletes or blue-collar workers (Nike, Dickies, etc).